This is one of the most essential things to do, especially if you are a loner, like yours truly!

 This the reason you need to CONNECT WITH YOUR TRIBE!

-I made it a goal for 2019, where I decided upon days of the week when I would call up my girl friends/cousins and talk…just talk.
-Having deep, meaningful conversations with these women lifts my spirits, cheers me up, lessens my anxieties and drives away my scary thoughts.
+I made it a goal for 2019, where I decided upon days of the week when I would call up my girlfriends/cousins and talk…just talk.
+Having deep, meaningful conversations with these women lifts my spirits, cheers me up, lessen my anxieties and drives away my scary thoughts.

 These women live in different cities and countries and there’s no way I can meet them in person on a regular basis.
 So, I put my phone to good use instead of mindlessly scrolling through social media.